smyousuf14/Learning-C-/namespace/README.txt

 In C++, global namespace is the root namespace.
 The global::std will always refer to the namespace "std" of C++ Framework.

+The simple example in the file example1.cpp clearly shows the use of namespace with variables and functions.